shoui520/shoui520.github.io/docs/vn-linux.md

 sudo winetricks --self-update
 ```
 Now you can use Winetricks.

+!!! warning "Vulkan Unsupported Systems"
+	Most GPUs made in the last decade [should support Vulkan](https://en.wikipedia.org/wiki/Vulkan#Support_across_vendors).
+If you have a system that does not support it, remove `dxvk` from the end of the following command.
+If you already installed it to the Wine prefix you can remove it by following the instructions [here](https://github.com/doitsujin/dxvk#how-to-use).

 ```bash
 WINEPREFIX=~/.winevn winetricks -q dotnet35 vcrun2003 vcrun2005 vcrun2008 vcrun2010 vcrun2012 vcrun2013 vcrun2015 lavfilters alldlls=default quartz dxvk
 ```

-!!! warning "Vulkan Unsupported Systems"
-	Most GPUs made in the last decade [should support Vulkan](https://en.wikipedia.org/wiki/Vulkan#Support_across_vendors).
-If you have a system that does not support it, remove dxvk by following the instructions [here](https://github.com/doitsujin/dxvk).

 You'll be installing Windows Media Player 10 next.
 As it's not easy to uninstall, you should make a copy of your prefix in its current state somewhere.